Vector processor: Description

 Additionally, in more modern vector processor ISAs, "Fail on First" or "Fault First" has been introduced (see below) which brings even more advantages.

 But more than that, a high performance vector processor may have multiple functional units adding those numbers in parallel.
 The checking of dependencies between those numbers is not required as a vector instruction specifies multiple independent operations.
 This simplifies the control logic required, and can further improve performance by avoiding stalls.
 The math operations thus completed far faster overall, the limiting factor being the time required to fetch the data from memory.

 Not all problems can be attacked with this sort of solution.
 Including these types of instructions necessarily adds complexity to the core CPU.
 That complexity typically makes other instructions run slower—i.e., whenever it is not adding up many numbers in a row.
 The more complex instructions also add to the complexity of the decoders, which might slow down the decoding of the more common instructions such as normal adding.
 (This can be somewhat mitigated by keeping the entire ISA to RISC principles: RVV only adds around 190 vector instructions even with the advanced features.)

 Vector processors were traditionally designed to work best only when there are large amounts of data to be worked on.
 For this reason, these sorts of CPUs were found primarily in supercomputers, as the supercomputers themselves were, in general, found in places such as weather prediction centers and physics labs, where huge amounts of data are "crunched".
-However, as shown above and demonstrated by RISC-V RVV the efficiency of vector ISAs brings other benefits which are compelling even for Embedded use-cases.
+However, as shown above the efficiency of vector ISAs brings other benefits which are compelling even for Embedded use-cases.